 LinkedIn, regarded as the Facebook for professionals, is a platform for job search and network building.
 As of September 2016, LinkedIn reported to have more than 460 million registered users from over 200 countries and its membership continues to grow year after year.
 Global Talent Trends stated that 75% of LinkedIn users who changed their jobs did so through the very same platform in 2015.
 Kasprzak (2012) cited how using LinkedIn to advance one’s career and Baruffaldi et al. (2017) also suggested how important social networking sites are for career development.
 According to CareerBuilder-Harris poll of 2,000 U.S. HR managers from various industries in 2015 (Olivera, 2015), more than one third of employers said they would not consider interviewing a candidate if no online information could be found.
 Professionals realize that their digital footprint has become crucial.
 As participating in LinkedIn to achieve career advancement seems fruitful and rewarding, more and more professionals have now signed up for LinkedIn to take advantage of the platform not only to look for job opportunities, but also to build professional networks and acquire the latest industry information.
 Although LinkedIn is one of the most popular professional network sites for job seekers and recruiters, not all LinkedIn participants feel the urge to change jobs immediately, some may only aim at opening the opportunity for finding a new job in the long run or create a profile for professional network expansion, which might inadvertently lead to job change eventually.
 Though professionals’ motives to participate in LinkedIn may vary from one person to another, an overwhelming 90% of professionals said they are open to hear about new job opportunities in the Talent Trends 2016.

 Addressing LinkedIn, Steel (2002) reflected on the evolution of the job search process, with professionals moving from passive scanning of the labor market to active solicitation of employers.
 In line with one of the 21st century’s turnover theories and research trends as coined by Hom et. al. (2017), it is common for job seekers to progressively acquire labor market information, gain feedback about job prospects and thus their employability.
 Through the growth of web 2.0/3.0 technology over the past decades, thousands of online social network sites have been created not only for leisure and personal development, but also for professional advancement.
 Job search processes are evolving and progressing in parallel with technology.
-With the increasing popularity of LinkedIn, our study intends to contribute to the relative importance of professional development and advancement through participating in an online professional social media.
-In essence, it is noteworthy to investigate and enhance how turnover in modern days is being influenced by participating in a professional network site, as it may alter the entire global job market landscape and mechanism, if it has not already done so.
+With the increasing popularity of LinkedIn, it is noteworthy to investigate and enhance how turnover in modern days is being influenced by participating in a professional network site, as it may alter the entire global job market landscape and mechanism, if it has not already done so.
+In essence, our study aims to contribute to the literature by investigating the relative importance of professional development and advancement through participating in an online professional social media.